SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     compute resources it should have, and not what software should be in it.
 We can fix this by starting VMs based on specific docker images (it's all coming together).

-    1. `gcp` Comes with several ready-to-go images for doing deep learning.
+    1. GCP comes with several ready-to-go images for doing deep learning.
         More info can be found [here](https://cloud.google.com/deep-learning-containers/docs/choosing-container).
         Try, running this line: